ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_15/lesson15_guide.md

 # Lesson 15 - Tamagotchi

 ## Task 1: Define the Tamatgochi Class
--Start by creating a class called Tamagotchi.
+- Start by creating a class called Tamagotchi.
--Add a constructor (__init__) to initialize:
+- Add a constructor (__init__) to initialize:
     -name: The pet’s name.
     -hunger
     -energy
     -happiness
     -age: Starts at 0.

 ## Tamagotchi Task 2: Add a Status Method
 ### Display the Pet’s Status